Budapestby VisitCity Guides

 Approximate costs for common medical services (prices in EUR)

-While these costs are significantly lower than in many Western countries, they can still impact your travel budget without proper insurance coverage.
+These costs are way lower than what you'd pay in many Western countries, but they can still mess with your travel budget if you don't have proper insurance.

 Medical Tourism

-Budapest has emerged as a leading destination for medical tourism, particularly for dental care, cosmetic surgery, and other elective procedures.
-The combination of high-quality care and lower costs attracts thousands of visitors annually.
+Budapest has become a huge destination for medical tourism.
+People come here especially for dental work, cosmetic surgery, and other procedures you plan ahead.
+The mix of high-quality care and lower costs brings thousands of visitors every year.

 Popular Medical Tourism Services

-Dental care is the standout specialty, with Budapest attracting 60,000-70,000 dental tourists each year.
+Dental care is the big thing here.
+Budapest gets 60,000-70,000 dental tourists each year.
 Treatments like implants, crowns, and bridges cost 40-70% less than in the UK, US, or Scandinavia.
+We've met travelers who planned their whole vacation around getting dental work done here.

 Modern dental examination room with chair and equipment in pristine condition